pullsaki/easychat-messaging-app/README.md

 * Clone the project
 * Install the necessary packages using `npm install` command
-* Setup an app on https://chatengine.io/ and setup the env variables with your own project ID and key
 * Enter `npm start` to run the project.
 It will running on https://localhost:3000/
 * Enter `npm run build` to get a production version of the project